MaheswaranThayani/Multi-Stage-RAG-with-Cross-Encoder-Reranking/README.md

 2. **Text Extraction**: PyPDF2 extracts text from all pages of the PDF
 3. **Text Chunking**: RecursiveCharacterTextSplitter divides text into overlapping chunks (1000 chars with 200 char overlap)
 4. **Embedding Generation**: Each chunk is converted to a vector using HuggingFace embeddings
-5. **Vector Storage**: FAISS stores all chunk embeddings for efficient similarity search
+5. **Vector Storage**: CromaDB stores all chunk embeddings for efficient Hybrid search
 6. **Question Processing**: User's question is embedded using the same embedding model
 7. **Retrieval**: FAISS finds the top-k most similar chunks to the question
 8. **Answer Generation**: A local HuggingFace pipeline receives the top chunks as context and generates an answer using **only that context**